ec1oud/evproduction.org/wiki/Main_Page.md

 many skilled programmers, an idea called "open source", including [open source hardware](open_source_hardware "wikilink"), has taken off exponentially in the past decade.
-The most creative programmers are pooling their spare time to write free programs and operating systems (as [Linux](wikipedia:Linux "wikilink")), which anyone can use, and anyone can fix problems, or make improvements, and give those changes to the world.
-If you are reading this page with the [Firefox](http://www.mozilla.com/firefox/) browser, then you are already benefitting from the open source movement.
+The most creative programmers are pooling their spare time to write free programs and operating systems, which anyone can use, and anyone can fix problems, or make improvements, and give those changes to the world.
+If you are reading this page with the [Firefox](http://www.mozilla.com/firefox/) browser or uses [Linux](wikipedia:Linux "wikilink"), then you are already benefitting from the open source movement.
 And for almost every other task as well, some free software is available.

 We think the time is right for the electric [open source vehicle](open_source_vehicle "wikilink").
 It will be a car for the